PhD candidate in Emotions in Political Communication

 - Vacancy number

 You will be working for POLEMIC, a project that analyses the causes and consequences of emotional political communication.
-The project is highly interdisciplinary combining automated text analyses of politician speeches with individual responses to communication, both at the attitudinal and physiological level.
-You will be working in a team of 5 people: two PhD students (to be hired), Gijs Schumacher (Principal Investigator) and Bert Bakker.
-Formally, you will work at the Department of Political Science.
+The project is highly interdisciplinary and is situated in the Hot Politics Lab.
+It combines automated text analyses of politician speeches with individual responses to communication, both at the attitudinal and physiological level.
+You will be working in a team of 5 people: two other PhD candidates, Gijs Schumacher (Principal Investigator) and Bert Bakker.
+Formally, you will work at the Department of Political Science of the UvA.

-The PhD candidate will analyse the emotional appeals that politicians make.
-The project has a comparative dimension (9 countries) and a temporal dimension (1945-now).
-The PhD candidate will collect speeches and conduct automated text analysis on them.
-Among other things, the speeches will be used to analyse the emotion in a speech and the personality of the speaker.
+The PhD candidate will use advanced computational social science techniques to analyse political rhetoric in speeches over time (1945-now) and between countries.
+Among other things, the speeches will be used to analyse the emotion and topics in a speech and the personality of the speaker.
 The dissertation should focus on explaining when and why politicians use (which) emotional appeals.
-In addition to that there is also ample space in the project for developing and implementing one’s own ideas, as long as these match with the broader topic of emotions in politics.
+Questions that will be answered in this project are, among others: are politicians with certain personality types more likely to use emotional appeals, do changes in social and economic context cause politicians to use more or less emotional appeals.
+In addition to the questions outlined in the project description, there is also ample space in the project for developing and implementing one’s own ideas, as long as these match with the broader topic of emotions in politics.

-- plenty of experience with with quantitative methodology, preferably also quantitative text analysis;
+- plenty of experience with quantitative methodology, preferably also quantitative text analysis;

 - programming skills in R, Python or another programming language;